In this Article

 2. Count Your Calories

 While breastfeeding does burn a lot of calories on a daily basis, it can also make you very hungry.
-The best way to keep your palate satisfied and keep a check on your weight is to watch the calories you consume.
+The best way to keep your stomach satisfied and keep a check on your weight is to watch the calories you consume.

-3. Get a Post-pregnancy Belt
+3. Get a Post-Pregnancy Belt

 You can use this belt at all times except while eating, sleeping or using the washroom.